• Skip to primary navigation

 Cream of tartar is an acidic ingredient that is used in baking things like Angel Food Cake and Baked Alaska.
 When added to whipped cream it improves the stability and volume of the cream by keeping the protein molecules in place.
 This prevents the air and water from leaking out and turning it into a soupy mess.

 Add ⅛ teaspoon of cream of tartar for every cup of heavy cream you are using.
-This stabilized whipped cream will last up to three days in the refrigerator.
+As you can see in the image below, this stabilized whipped cream will last up to three days in the refrigerator.
+By day 5 it will lose its fluffy and become liquidy.

 Pro: Easy!
 This is my favorite method.
 I think it has the best texture of all the methods.